Shahbazpur, Bihar: Connectivity

 The village is directly connected to NH-54 via a metaled road.
 The nearest town is Forbesganj, once a thriving jute producing town.
 The nearest airport is Bagdogra which is almost 150 km (3.5 hour) from the village.

 Religion

-The main and thriving religion of the village is Hinduism.
+The main and thriving religion of the village is Hinduism with a Muslim minority.
 This village is claimed to be one of the Shakti peethas (places where body parts of Mata Sati's burnt body fell) by the local people.
 Mata Chhinnamastika is the village deity.
 A big temple is currently under construction in the village.
+There is one mosque in the village.